 Up until recently, you could actually get 25 More Points per £1 spent on Gift Cards instead of the standard 5 – but this was axed last September.

-But, the cashback rate of Morrisons points is pretty good as you get 5 points for every £1 you spend.
+At first glance, the cashback rate of Morrisons points looks pretty good as you get 5 points for every £1 you spend.

 How to Spend Morrisons Points